Vice President for Communications

 Karen provides leadership, strategy, and hands-on management of the web and other digital communications channels for the college.

 Karen joined CC eagerly in 2005, after a long (at least it seemed that way) and illustrious career in Corporate America.
-With a liberal arts degree and no direct path to a profession, she started her career sending form letters to AARP members.
+With a degree in linguistics and no direct path to a profession, she started her career sending form letters to AARP members.
 Thanks to a knack with computers and software, she promptly began a steady migration to technology.
-She has been a programmer, system administrator, software support specialist and content manager.
+She has been a programmer, system administrator, software support specialist, and content manager.

 Karen thinks that industrial agriculture is public enemy #1 and enjoys yoga, hiking, and backpacking.

 Project Manager & Graphic Designer

 Questions about how to get a communications project started?
 Give Naomi a call and she will be happy to walk you through the process from beginning to delivery.
 Naomi has been a member of the Communications team since 2012 and is now in her twelfth year at CC.

 Naomi received a BFA with honors from the Art Center College of Design.
 She has a masters in art therapy from Vermont College and spent five years as an art therapist at Pikes Peak Mental Health working with those who have chronic mental illness.